PhysicsX/QTonRaspberryPi/QtJetsonNano5.15.0WithX/README.md

 On Linux, the xcb QPA (Qt Platform Abstraction) platform plugin is used.
 It provides the basic functionality needed by Qt GUI and Qt Widgets to run against X11. https://doc.qt.io/qt-5/linux-requirements.html

-you can watch also Youtube video:
+you can watch also Youtube video (this one is for different configuration but it can give an idea):

 [![Youtube video link](https://img.youtube.com/vi/PY41CP13p3k/0.jpg)](//www.youtube.com/watch?v=PY41CP13p3k&t=0s "ulas dikme")

 Qt Configuration on jetson nano
 Plese watch the video carefully. :)

-## jetson nano
+## Jetson nano

 Update and upgrade the ubuntu(jetpack 4.6)